okcoker/batch-cluster.js/README.md

 deno test --allow-all --unstable src/*.spec.ts
 ```

-Not all tests are passing yet.
+A couple of the tests are failing in test.spec.ts
 ## Notes

 - Child processes aren't event emitters in Deno